 ROUTINELY INSPECT POWER STRIPS AND MAKE SURE THEY ARE NOT OVERLOADED!!!

-Surge protectors, power strips or extension cords are NOT a substitute for permanent wiring!!!
-Also, do not plug theses devices into an existing surge protector, power strip or extension cord!!!
-For more information, go online and research surge protector and power strip safety.
+Surge protectors, power strips or extension cords are NOT a substitute for permanent wiring!
+Also, do not plug these devices into an existing surge protector, power strip or extension cord!

-The sump pump removes accumulated water from a sump pit.
-They are usually installed in the basement where a majority of flooding can occur.
-Sump pumps are also used to decrease dampness by lowering the water table under a foundation.
-They send water away from a house to any place where it is no longer problematic.
+Sump pumps remove accumulated water from a sump pit.
+They are usually installed in basements where a majority of flooding can occur.
+They are also used to decrease dampness by lowering the water table under a foundation.

-When examining a sump pump and cleaning it, dirt, gravel, sand, and other debris should be removed to increase efficiency and extend the life of the pump.
-These obstructions can also decrease the pump's ability to drain the sump and allow the sump to overflow.
-The check valve can also jam from the debris.
+When cleaning a sump pump, dirt, gravel, sand, and other debris should be removed to increase efficiency and extend the life of the pump.